research ETHICS review COMMITTEE

 3. The Research Ethics Committee may suggest proper follow-up measures to the chairpersons of ASHS if the accusation is true.

-Article 7 (Protection of the Rights of the Informant and the Accused, and Confidentiality)
+Article 10 (Protection of the Rights of the Informant and the Accused, and Confidentiality)

-1. The Research Ethics Committee should do its best to protect the identity of the informant, and should take extra care not to infringe the integrity or rights of the accused until the investigation of the research ethics violation case is completed.
+1. The Research Ethics Committee should do its best to protect the identity of the informant and should take extra care not to infringe the integrity or rights of the accused until the investigation of the research ethics violation case is completed.

 2. The Research Ethics Committee must keep the investigation and the investigation-related matters under wraps, and the persons who shall participate in the investigation must not directly or indirectly give away the information that shall be acquired in the process of investigation.
 Only if disclosure is necessary and justified may such information be disclosed, after approval by the editorial board.

-Article 8 (Guarantee of the Opportunity for Formal Objection and Explanation)
+Article 11 (Guarantee of the Opportunity for Formal Objection and Explanation)

-The Research Ethics Committee should provide the person accused of research ethics violation with sufficient opportunities for formal objection and explanation.
+The Research Ethics Committee should provide the person accused of a research ethics violation with sufficient opportunities for formal objection and explanation.

-Article 9 (Judgment)
+Article 12 (Judgment)

 1. The Research Ethics Committee shall confirm the results of the investigation based on the objections or explanations.